John Elkann: Career

 In February 2011, Elkann was appointed chairman and CEO of Exor.
 The value of the company's assets has grown and multiplied nine times in ten years.
 Since 2017, Elkann became chairman of Ferrari, GEDI Gruppo Editoriale, and the Giovanni Agnelli Foundation, a philanthropic institution supporting education.
-He is an active member of several non-profit organizations and think tanks engaged in the global geopolitical debate, one of the founders of the Collège des Ingénieurs, and a trustee of the Museum of Modern Art.
+He is an active member of several non-profit organizations and think tanks engaged in the global geopolitical debate, one of the founders of the Collège des Ingénieurs Italia, and a trustee of the Museum of Modern Art.
 A member of the Confindustria presidential committee, he followed Fiat's decision to leave the group and resigned from his role as vice-chairman in October 2011, three months before Fiat's official departure in January 2012, "in the interests of the Association's autonomy and independence", as written in his resignation letter to then-president Emma Marcegaglia.
 In a 2013 interview to the Detroit Free Press, Elkann identified Bill Ford Jr. as a mentor.
 That same year, he was included by Fortune in the world's most influential managers under the age of 40.

 In a November 2013 interview to Campden FB, Elkann said he wanted to change capitalism.
 He said: "There is an alternative to financial investors and professional investment managers, and that's what we want to be.
 You need to be able to portray business to society in a favourable way.
 All the emphasis has been on shareholder value, not stakeholder value.
 One of the benefits of family businesses is they focus on all stakeholders."
-Guido Corbetta, a professor at Bocconi University in Milan and a family business expert, said that one of the biggest achievements at Exor was the management of the succession to Elkann from his grandfather.
-Corbetta said: "He was dominant.
-Anyone succeeding him would have huge shoes to fill.
-But the fact that Elkann has done so and managed to beat his own path, distancing himself a lot from his grandfather's particular style of running businesses and being successful, is a great achievement for Fiat, the Agnelli family, and even more so Elkann."
-In 2015, Elkann acquired the insurer company PartnerRe.
+In 2015, Elkann acquired the insurer company PartnerRe and took part in Ferrari’s debut as a listed company in stock exchange in Wall Street.